-In 2012, your Directors expect continued growth in Technegas revenues from both targeted marketing in Europe as well as growth following regulatory approval in Japan and Russia.
+In 2013, your Directors expect continued growth in Technegas revenues from targeted marketing in Europe and China as well as growth following regulatory approval in Japan and Russia.
 We forecast a change in the mix of Technegas products.
 We anticipate more generators (lower margins) relative to PAS box sales and therefore lower profit margins.

-We look forward to introducing Technegas to the United States market through our Phase 3 clinical trial scheduled to commence by Q2 2012.
-Investigational sites will be progressively added throughout 2012 and 2013 to meet the target of 750 patients.
+We have taken an enormous step forward to introducing Technegas to the United States market through our Phase 3 clinical trial which commenced in November 2012.
+Investigational sites will be progressively added throughout 2013 to meet the target of 750 patients.
 Over half of the world's nuclear medicine departments are located in the United States and represents the single biggest growth opportunity for Technegas.